rabssm/MeteorRadio/README.md

 ### Installation
 The software uses the pyrtlsdr package for reading the USB data from the RTL SDR dongle.
 It also needs python-matplotlib and numpy for the FFT routines.
-The required python modules can be installed with the installation commands below, and has been tested on Raspbian Bookworm:
+The required python modules can be installed with the installation commands below, and has been tested on Raspbian Bookworm and Trixie:
 ```
 # Clone this repository
 git clone https://github.com/rabssm/MeteorRadio.git